Skip to main contentAccessibility Statement

 If you are worried that your son or daughter is not being supported as they need in school, you should talk to the class teacher or the form teacher at secondary school.
 The SENDIAS can help you if you need some ideas about what to say and what to expect.
 They can also advise you on the Equality Act 2010 and reasonable adjustments that can be made.

 Special Schools and Units are for pupils with an Education Health and Care plan (EHCP).
-Details about the EHC plans, how to request a statutory assessment, and the annual review are on the web pages dedicated to this process.
+You can find out more about EHC plans, how to request a statutory assessment, and the annual review.
 It is a complex process and takes 20 weeks to complete.

 As your child matures, they may start to use the internet and social media.
 There is a lot of advice and guidance for families to support their young people with this next step.
 Information about internet safety and bullying is on the ‘Young Northants’ webpages.